llSourcell/Neural_Network_Voices/README.md

 # Voice Conversion with Non-Parallel Data

+This is the code for [this](https://youtu.be/6KHSPiYlZ-U) video on Youtube by Siraj Raval.

 ## Subtitle: Speaking like Kate Winslet
 >* This is the first draft.
 >* Authors: Dabi Ahn(andabi412@gmail.com), [Kyubyong Park](https://github.com/Kyubyong)(kbpark.linguist@gmail.com)